selectiveintellect/vic/commandline.md

     1. allow for code reuse between MCUs, allowing compilation to various targets
     1. verify if a piece of code can work on another Microchip's PIC&reg; MCU without reading that MCU's data sheet
     1. find out the parts of the code which will _not_ work on another MCU

+- `--simulate`
+    This has to be used along with the `--output` option defined above as it uses the compiled and linked file and starts the simulator `gpsim` or any other selected simulator with it.
+This allows the user to quickly run everything from the same executable `vic` without having to type the simulator's commands directly.

 - `--supports <MCU Target>`:
     This is similar to the `-p` option above except that it does _not_ compile any